 However, in my humble opinion, a list of plugins supported by the active theme is mandatory.

-Also, the brand new Shiny Updates V3 should bring a great user experience while adding plugins suggested by theme.
+Also, the brand new Shiny Updates V3 should bring a great user experience while adding plugins suggested by the theme.

 Still, what I say is a pure theory.
 But hey!
 Hopefully, I will have the guts to open a track ticket on this subject.